San Francisco Giants

 Signs of a renaissance became apparent in the late 2000s with the emergence of young Tim Lincecum as one of the best starting pitchers in the major leagues.
 He won back-to-back Cy Young Awards in 2008 and 2009, and youngsters Matt Cain and Jonathan Sanchez, who threw a no-hitter in 2009, joined him to give the team the core of a solid young starting rotation.
 3B Pablo Sandoval emerged as a fan favorite that year while Brian Wilson established himself as a top closer, then in 2010, the team caught lightning in a bottle.
 Free agent 1B Aubrey Huff had a tremendous year, rookies C Buster Posey and P Madison Bumgarner emerged as top performers, and suddenly the team was again a contender.
 They trailed the San Diego Padres for most of the season before catching them in early September, trading the lead back-and-forth over the next few weeks, and finally clinching the division title on the season’s last day.
 They then defeated the Atlanta Braves and Philadelphia Phillies in the first two rounds of the postseason to meet the Texas Rangers in the World Series.
 After a slugfest in Game 1, which they won 11-7, the Giants' pitching took over, with Cain and Bumgarner leading the team to shutouts in Games 2 and 4, and Lincecum finishing off the Series by giving up a run over 8 innings in Game 5.
 The Giants had finally won their first World Championship in San Francisco !

 After a disappointing season in 2011, the Giants were back in strength in 2012, winning another NL West title, and then staging back-to-back tremendous comebacks in the first two rounds of the postseason, first coming back from a 2-0 deficit against the Cincinnati Reds in the NLDS, and then from trailing 3 games to 1 to the St. Louis Cardinals in the NLCS.
 The surge came in spite of Lincecum having the worst season of his career and closer Wilson being injured all season, while Huff was relegated to a part-time pinch-hitting role.
 The new heroes on the mound were Cain, author of a perfect game during the season, and Bumgarner, and the re-born Ryan Vogelsong and Barry Zito.
 Posey led the offense, backed by CF Angel Pagan and Sandoval.
 The season almost went pear-shaped in mid-August when LF Melky Cabrera, who was the team's best hitter until that point, was suspended for the rest of the season because of a failed drug test.
 The Giants could have reeled from the blow, but instead quickly cut ties with the disgraced outfielder and regrouped in exemplary fashion to reach the 2012 World Series, where they faced the Detroit Tigers after winning three times while facing elimination in both the NLDS and NLCS.
-It was a different story in the Fall Classic, however: carried by an outstanding performance by their starting pitchers and a three-homer game by Sandoval that set the tone in Game 1, they swept the Tigers to win their second World Championship in two years.
+It was a different story in the Fall Classic, however: carried by an outstanding performance by their starting pitchers and a three-homer game by Sandoval that set the tone in Game 1, they swept the Tigers to win their second World Championship in three years.

 Further Reading